 Zippo Lighter Manufacture of the American Zippo lighter was inspired by the Austrian cigarette lighter made from spent ammunition shells by IMCO.
 The IMCO lighter was used by German troops throughout WWII.
 IMCO lighter The American Zippo Manufacturing Company produced their first lighter in 1933.
-After America’s entry into WWII, Zippo stopped production for […]
+After America’s entry into WWII, Zippo stopped production for the American consumer and […]

 Nazi Germany enacted >2,000 anti-Jewish measures 1933 The Law for the Restoration of the Professional Civil Service legalized firing “non-Aryan” government employees Most “non-Aryan” students were barred from attending German schools and forbidden to take final state exams for many occupations 1935 The Nuremberg Race Laws stripped Jews of their citizenship and denied the right […]